fps/0vpn/README.md

 Guard this key carefully.
 It is used to derive all other private keys.
 That is what allows 0vpn to be almost 0-conf.

+Alternatively derive a private key from a password:

+<pre>./0vpn-tool key-from-password [your password here] > private</pre>

 ## On the root node

 ### Running